jonathanolson/slither/notes/patterns.md

   - Face colors!
     - [implemented in PatternRule, just create hooks and test/go!]
   -
+  - Add "includeFaceValueZero" on one of the initial rulesets
+  -
   - "initial feature set" for PatternRule.getSolutionEnumeratedRules (for "only")
     - e.g. "red exit edges" for vertices for square/hex patterns ("only")
     - remove faces/edges from the list at start time?